meleksomai/website/apps/somai.me/content/posts/digital_health.md

 With those challenges in sight, digital health startups are trying to adopt a few tactics to achieve success.
 Two distinct models are the most common, each representing a distinct approach to achieving a true PMF: a Software-as-a-Service (SaaS) model and a Services-as-a-Software model.

+{% callout variant="note" title="Note" %}
-> Side-note: there is a trend of companies claiming to be platforms, but many fail to meet the true definition of [platform](https://online.hbs.edu/blog/post/what-is-a-digital-platform), and as such, we are not including Platform as a Service (PaaS) models in this discussion
+There is a trend of companies claiming to be platforms, but many fail to meet the true definition of [platform](https://online.hbs.edu/blog/post/what-is-a-digital-platform), and as such, we are not including Platform as a Service (PaaS) models in this discussion
+{% /callout %}

 ### Software-as-a-Service